Deta-Cold/delta-suite/suite-native/app/README.md

 ## Running app on Android

 1. Connect device or run emulator.
-For a physical device, it's recommended to use [adb over wifi](https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi-android-11+) because you will have free up a USB port to connect Trezor device.
+For a physical device, it's recommended to use [adb over wifi](https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi-android-11+) because you will have free up a USB port to connect detahard device.
 1. Run packager - `yarn start`
 1. Run native build - `yarn android`